AQ's ultimate guide to

 The Performance Distinction: Eliminating forever chemicals alters the long-term durability of factory treatments.
 While current PFAS-free coatings are exceptionally high-end, they are more sensitive to environmental contaminants and require regular maintenance to maintain optimum water-repelling performance.

-3. How to Care for Your PFAS-Free Gear
+3. How to Care for Your PFAS-Free Drywear

-To prevent your new dry suit from wetting out, implement this routine three-step care process.
-PFAS alternatives require regular cleaning and heat activation to perform correctly.
+To prevent your new technical outerwear from wetting out, implement this three-step care routine.
+Drytops and drysuits require regular cleaning and heat activation to perform correctly.

-Dirt, body oils, and salt compromise PFAS alternatives.
+Dirt, body oils, and salt compromise your gear.
 When these contaminants clog the pores of the fabric membrane, breathability drops and the suit wets out.

 Procedure: Inspect the suit and scrub away heavily soiled areas.
 Machine wash on a normal, cold cycle using a dedicated technical wash like Granger's Wash.
 Avoid standard household laundry detergents entirely.
 Ideally, use a front-loader or a machine without a center agitator to prevent structural damage.